josephjconcillado/inventoTrack/README.md

 To install and run the inventoTrack app on your iOS device or simulator, follow these steps:

 1. Clone or download the repository from [GitHub](https://github.com/josephjconcillado/inventoTrack).
-2. Install CocoaPods using terminal.
+2. Install CocoaPods using a terminal.
 <br>    2.1. sudo gem install cocoapods
 <br>    2.2. cd /path/to/the/folder/inventoTrack
 <br>    2.2. pod install